B-UMMI/LMAS/docs/user/assemblers.rst

 This tool, published by `Chikhi & Rizk, 2013 <https://almob.biomedcentral.com/articles/10.1186/1748-7188-8-22>`_ in *Algorithms for Molecular Biology*, performs the assembly on a data structure based on unitigs produced by the BCALM software and using graph simplifications that are heavily inspired by the SPAdes assembler.
-Minia is a short-read traditional assembler based on **de Bruijn graph using a single k-mer length**.
+Minia is a short-read traditional assembler based on **De Bruijn graph using a single k-mer length**.

 * **Source code:** https://github.com/GATB/minia
 * **Date of last update:** 04/03/2021